eBay/Sequence-Semantic-Embedding/README.md

 ```

-### Build Your Own NLP task services with your own data
+## Build Your Own NLP task services with your data

-##  text classification
+###  Text Classification

 The mission of text classification task is to classify a given source text sequence into the most relevant/correct target class(es).
 If there is only one possible correct class label for any given source text, i.e., the class labels are exclusive to each other, this is called single-label text classification task.
 If there are multiple correct class labels can be associated with any given source text, i.e., the class labels are independent to each other, this is called multiple-label text classification task.

 The current supplied sample classification raw dataset is from single-label text classification task.
 A newer version sample data for multiple-label text classification raw dataset will be released in near future.

-If you want to train the model and build the webservice with your own dataset from scratch,  you can simply replace zip file in rawdata-classification folder with your own data and keep the same data format specified in [Training Data](#data) section.
+If you want to train the model and build the webservice with your own dataset from scratch,  you can simply replace zip file in rawdata-classification folder with your own data and keep the same data format specified in [Training Data](#training-data) section.
 And then issue below commands to train out your own model, build the demo app and setup your webservice:

 ```bash
 make train-classificastion